josdejong/lossless-json/README.md

 console.log(json.normal.isLosslessNumber) // true
 console.log(json.normal.valueOf()) // number, 2.3

-console.log(json.normal + 2) // number, 4.3
+// LosslessNumbers can be used as regular numbers console.log(json.normal + 2) // number, 4.3

-// the following operations will throw an error
-// as they would result in information loss console.log(json.long + 1) // throws Error Cannot convert to number: number would be truncated console.log(json.big + 1) // throws Error Cannot convert to number: number would overflow
+// but the following operation will throw an error as it would result in information loss console.log(json.long + 1)
+// throws Error: Cannot safely convert LosslessNumber to number:
+//   "123456789012345678901" will be parsed as 123456789012345680000 and lose information
 ```

 If you want parse a json string into an object with regular numbers, but want to validate that no numeric information is lost, you write your own number parser and use `isSafeNumber` to validate the numbers: